antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-* Click on the button below to show the ChIP-Seq data for DLK1 in the four cell line pairs.
+* Click on the button below to show the ChIP-Seq data for HAND1 in the four mesenchymal and five adrenergic neuroblastoma cell lines.
 For your convenience the signals are colored according to the type (MES or ADRN) of cell line.

 <form name='genomebrowser_tf' action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype=\"multipart/form-data\" method='POST' target='_gv'>
 <input type='hidden' name='option' value='gbv2_base'>